lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 The Imperative and Object-Oriented Paradigms in Scala
 -----------------------------------------------------

-In this section, we discuss the imperative and object-oriented programming paradigms with examples in Scala.
+In this chapter, we discuss the imperative and object-oriented programming paradigms with examples in Scala.

 Options for running Scala code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~